ARWL2016/ps-npm-build-hammarberg/README.md

 - These will be hooked in automatically
 - They can also be run by themselves: `npm run pretest`
 - They also work for our custom scripts

+#### Combining Commands
+- To run one command from another, just use `npm run command-name`
+- To run multiple commands, just use && - if the first errors out, the second will not run

 ---
 ### Notes on Libraries